-The Office of Research Administration office supports the advancement of interdisciplinary research that builds on the strengths of the Temple University research community.
+The Office of the Vice President for Research office supports the advancement of interdisciplinary research that builds on the strengths of the Temple University research community.
 Our office partners with colleges, schools and departments to bring together a broad cross-section of faculty from across the entire university to learn about the interests and activities connected with the theme of the research exchange.

 For further information about these programs please click on the below: